 The majority of shallow piezometers at Scalby Ness closely reflect the pattern of rainfall.
 Following a dry start to 2012, the spring and summer were exceptionally wet and the latter half of 2012 was wet.
 Peaks in groundwater were recorded during April, May July and December 2012.
 Overall, 2013, 2014, 2015 were drier than average.
 Piezometers installed with data loggers recorded falling levels until December 2013, after which groundwater levels rise and peak in mid-late February 2014, before falling and stabilising at lower levels by late 2014.
 Groundwater levels are typically lower than average during 2017, except for May where levels peak following higher than average rainfall.
 The above average rainfall in December 2015 and January 2016 is reflected in rising groundwater levels at many of the piezometers, however these levels have been maintained during drier months that followed and have either fallen or remained steady from May 2016 to November 2017, which includes a period of above average rainfall for summer 2017.
-During this monitoring period, above average rainfall during spring 2018 is reflected by a rise in groundwater levels at all functioning boreholes at Scalby Ness, close to or beyond the historical highs.
+Above average rainfall during spring 2018 is reflected by a rise in groundwater levels at all functioning boreholes at Scalby Ness, close to or beyond the historical highs.
+During this monitoring period, groundwater levels have fallen across most functioning boreholes during the relatively drier conditions in summer 2018.